Updated: Aug 22

 Venture capital investment in future areas of growth or adjacencies of the current business

-Based on Technopak research, India’s total food service industry size was USD 57 bn in FY2020, which is projected to grow at a 9% CAGR over FY2020-25 to achieve a size of USD 87 bn by FY2025.
-Within this, the organized players (standalone, chains and restaurants in hotels) will grow at a 15% CAGR over FY2020-25; these are the relevant restaurants for delivery companies and their fast-paced growth implies healthy Gross Order Value (GOV) growth for delivery companies as well.
+Based on Technopak research, India’s total foodservice industry size was USD 57 bn in FY2020, which is projected to grow at a 9% CAGR over FY2020-25 to achieve a size of USD 87 bn by FY2025.
+Within this, the organized players (standalone, chains, and restaurants in hotels) will grow at a 15% CAGR over FY2020-25; these are the relevant restaurants for delivery companies and their fast-paced growth implies healthy Gross Order Value (GOV) growth for delivery companies as well.
 Food delivery companies accounted for ~6% of the overall food services industry in FY2020.
-Changing consumer behavior with reduced dependence on home-cooked food, increasing consumer disposable income, and higher adoption within Tier 2/3/4 cities is expected to drive the growth of food delivery companies at a CAGR of 25-30% for next 5 years!
+Changing consumer behavior with reduced dependence on home-cooked food, increasing consumer disposable income, and higher adoption within Tier 2/3/4 cities is expected to drive the growth of food delivery companies at a CAGR of 25-30% for the next 5 years!

 Wow, that’s an attractive growth rate.
 Should we invest?

 As Prof. Ashwath Damodaran says in his analysis of – Corporate Life Cycle, there are six stages of a company: